 The next morning, clean and finely chop the celery and onion to about an eighth-inch dice.
 Melt two tablespoons of butter in a small skillet over moderate heat and cook the vegetables until they are soft but not browned.

 Put the bread cubes into a large mixing bowl and sprinkle the salt and spices over them.
 Add the celery and onion along with a cup of broth and begin mixing everything gently together.
 Continue adding broth and mixing the dressing until all the cubes have been dampened but not mashed.

 We always bake some of the dressing stuffed inside the turkey, which is why we call it stuffing.
 Here is what Jerri does.
 Season the inside of the turkey cavity with about three-fourths-teaspoon of salt and pack it lightly with dressing.
-Put the extra dressing in a casserole or soufflé dish to bake separately.
-Jerri puts this dressing in about an hour before the turkey is done.
+Put the extra dressing into a casserole or soufflé dish to bake separately.
+Jerri puts this dressing into the oven about an hour before the turkey is done.

 Or almost everything: One year in a wicked moment, I did end my dinner prayer with “And Lord, please make the salt and pepper appear on our table.”
 Jerri was not amused.

 NOTES: Jerri uses two cans of chicken broth for her dressing.
-As you can see from the photo, she sprinkles the spices directly from the bottles, so the measures are more art than science.
+She sprinkles the spices directly from the bottles, so the measures are more art than science.
 “I never make it the same way,” she says again, and often she adds something weird, like seasoning salt, but it always tastes wonderful.